 All of these incredible experiences have been available to me because I work as a on-site destination rep for a spring break company each March.
 Now most people don’t even know that a job like this exists.
 People struggle to wrap their heads around the fact that I’m paid to stay at an all inclusive resort.
 It seems too good to be true- buffets full of fresh seafood, plenty of swim up bars and the beach just a few steps away.
 Every day I would get asked, “This is your job?!
 How do I find a job like this?!”

-Another amazing seasonal job you should check out is working in national parks throughout the U.S. This is an amazing way to spend your summer!
+Another amazing seasonal job you should check out is working in national parks throughout the U.S in the summer.

 - Valid passport